Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 Before you hit record and start carving out a slice of the podcast pie for your brand, you need somewhere to record, edit, and publish your episodes.

 In this post, I list some of the best podcast recording software and highlight the pros and cons.

 Some only solve one specific task, while other software for podcasts give you a full suite of features to help you record, edit, and publish your podcast to the world.

 Here’s what you can expect from each option to help you decide whether it’s a good fit for your experience level and needs.

 Tool #1: Audacity – Great Free Podcast Software for Beginners

-Audacity is a free, open-source digital audio workstation.
+Audacity is a free, open-source digital audio workstation (DAW).
 While it doesn’t come with all the bells and whistles as some of the other paid options on this list, it still packs a punch.

-Record live audio or digitalize audio files from other media types.
-Cut, splice, and edit everything in one place, and export your podcast into different file formats (including MP3, WAV, AIF).
+You can record live audio or digitalize audio files from other media types.
+Cut, splice, and edit everything in one place, and export your podcast into different file formats (including MP3, WAV, and AIF).